 Slack is the be-all and end-all of conversation and messaging apps.
 It is intuitive and easy to grasp, as it functions as a basic chatroom.
 You can create channels for different team goals or departments.
 In addition to being able to attach media, you can also integrate various apps into your slack channel – including many of the apps on this list.
-Offering both paid and free plans, it is great for software teams of all sizes.
+Offering both paid and free plans, it is great for software application development services teams of all sizes.

 Skype may be more familiar to you.
 After all, it’s been around since 2003!
 Skype is the premier video conference software.
 For free, you can have large group calls and you can even do a screen share.
-For software developers or front-end designers who want to share a piece of code or show a client how their design works, this is an amazing feature.
+For agile software developers or front-end designers who want to share a piece of code or show a client how their design works, this is an amazing feature.
 Don’t want to be on camera?
 You can decline to show your screen, or even call a phone number.